Overview of privacy practices

 You may file a complaint if you believe your privacy rights have been violated by Upbring.
-You may file an internal complaint by notifying our Privacy Official at the address below.
-You can also call the Privacy Official if you have questions about our complaint process or this Notice.
+You may file an internal complaint by notifying our Privacy Officer at the address below.
+You can also call the Privacy Officer if you have questions about our complaint process or this Notice.
 We will not retaliate against you for filing a complaint.

 8305 Cross Park